-As long as the warning is given, Prop 65 does not require information regarding the types of chemicals in a product or the levels in which they exist, giving consumers little information.
+As long as the warning is given, Prop 65 doesn't require information regarding the types of chemicals in a product or the levels in which they exist, giving consumers little information.
 If the regulatory "safe harbor" warning is given, then the seller is deemed to have complied with the law.
-Businesses with less than 10 employees and products that are within certain "safe harbor" limits described further below are exempt from the warning requirements.
+Businesses with less than 10 employees and products that are within certain "safe harbor" limits are exempt from the warning requirements.

 What kinds of chemicals require this warning?

-Prop 65 does not set limits on how much of any listed chemical a specific product can contain, but it does set a "safe harbor" exposure level below which no warning is required.
-That "safe harbor" is often about 1,000 times lower than the normal "safe exposure" amounts found in other regulations, and for many chemicals, that "safe harbor" level is so low that it cannot be reliably achieved in practice.
+Prop 65 doesn't set limits on how much of any listed chemical a specific product can contain, but it does set a "safe harbor" exposure level below which no warning is required.
+That "safe harbor" is often about 1,000 times lower than the normal "safe exposure" amounts found in other regulations, and for many chemicals, that "safe harbor" level is so low that it can't be reliably achieved in practice.

 Can you give an example?

-Lead is an element that is found in almost all soil.
-The US Geographic Survey has estimated that the average lead content of completely uncontaminated soil in the US is about 16nparts per million (ppm).
-Over the last hundred years, lead-bearing fuels, paints, and other products have deposited man-made lead contaminants into the soil throughout the United States (and developed countries all over the world).
+Lead is an element found in almost all soil.
+The U.S. Geological Survey has estimated the average lead content of completely uncontaminated soil in the United States is about 16 parts per million (ppm).
+Over the last hundred years, lead-bearing fuels, paints, and other products have deposited man-made lead contaminants into the soil throughout the U.S. (and developed countries all over the world).
 Crops that grow in this soil will absorb this man-made lead.
-In the US, lead levels in soil are now considered "low" below 500 ppm, and are considered "high" above 1000.
-[Note1] The EPA requires that soils in children's play areas must be under 400 ppm, and in other residential areas must be less than 1200 ppm.
-For comparison, EPA requires that children's toys contain no less than 100 ppm of lead.
+In the U.S., lead levels in soil are now considered "low" if they're below 500 ppm, and are considered "high" if they're above 1,000.
+The EPA requires soils in children's play areas must be under 400 ppm, and in other residential areas must be less than 1,200 ppm.
+For comparison, the EPA requires that children's toys contain no less than 100 ppm of lead.

 When grown in soil with a relatively "low" lead content (500 ppm), spinach and radishes can have lead levels that exceed 3 ppm, while beets and carrots can exceed 6 ppm.
-[Note2] Also, herbs may contain over 90% water by weight, so lead levels in dried herbs can be up to 10 times higher than their fresh counterparts.
-In addition, it is difficult to get root crops (like radishes, beets, or carrots) entirely free of the soil they are grown in, even with power washing.
+Also, herbs may contain over 90% water by weight, so lead levels in dried herbs can be up to 10 times higher than their fresh counterparts.
+In addition, it's difficult to get root crops (like radishes, beets, or carrots) entirely free of the soil they're grown in, even with power washing.
 A good washing is critical, because at 500 ppm, even 1% of remaining soil, all by itself, would exceed the lead standards for supplements.
-Under these circumstances, it is easy to see how it might be difficult to keep lead levels low in natural herbal products, and especially in root crops like angelica, echinacea, licorice, or poria.
+Under these circumstances, it's easy to see how it might be difficult to keep lead levels low in natural herbal products, and especially in root crops like angelica, echinacea, licorice, or poria.

-Even where Federal and International safety standards are clearly met, if there is any likelihood that lead (or any of the other 800+ compounds on California's list) might exceed California's "safe harbor" levels, then a Prop 65 warning like the one above is the only way to avoid expensive lawsuits.
+Even where Federal and International safety standards are clearly met, if there's any likelihood that lead (or any of the other 800+ compounds on California's list) might exceed California's "safe harbor" levels, then displaying a Prop 65 warning label is the only way to avoid expensive lawsuits.

 Who enforces Prop 65?